NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-- The use of attributes may vary, but the `type` attribute AND `title` attribute or `id` attribute are always required.
+The use of attributes may vary, but the `type` attribute AND `title` attribute or `id` attribute are always required.

-- The `title` attribute specifies the title of the related resource.
+The `title` attribute specifies the title of the related resource.

-- The `type` attribute indicates the nature of the relationship between resources.
-It is recommended to use terms from Dublin Core (conformsTo, hasFormat, hasPart, hasVersion, isFormatOf, isPartOf, isReferencedBy, isReplacedBy, isRequiredBy, isVersionOf, references, replaces, requires).
+The `type` attribute indicates the nature of the relationship between resources.
+It is recommended to use terms from Dublin Core (`conformsTo`, `hasFormat`, `hasPart`, `hasVersion`, `isFormatOf`, `isPartOf`, `isReferencedBy`, `isReplacedBy`, `isRequiredBy`, `isVersionOf`, `references`, `replaces`, `requires`).
 If other terms are used for the type attribute, they should be meaningful to the data provider, reflect the metadata catalog or system, and be applied consistently with a standardized format.

-- An example of using the `id` attribute is to reference a series record, work record, or other resources within the same series or work.
+An example of using the `id` attribute is to reference a series record, work record, or other resources within the same series or work.

-- The `URI` attribute is used to provide a link to the related resource (such as a catalog record or webpage).
+The `URI` attribute is used to provide a link to the related resource (such as a catalog record or webpage).

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Examples:**
 ```json